happysnail2357/MinotaurParty/README.md

 ### Problem 2 Solution

 1. The first strategy is very similar to a TestAndSet lock.
 Guests will likely gather around the doorway trying to get in.
 This is not desirable since in the shuffle, not everyone is guaranteed a chance at getting in the showroom; furthermore, it will make it difficult for the person in the showroom to get out!
 1. The second strategy is very similar to a TestandTestAndSet lock.
 Guests will wait while the sign says "BUSY" and mind their business in the meantime.
 But when the sign changes to "AVAILABLE", there will be a rush of guests trying to get into the showroom at the same time.
-So this strategy also devolves into chaos like the previous one.
+So, this strategy also devolves into chaos like the previous one.
 1. The third strategy is very similar to a queue lock.
 In this strategy guests will line up and wait for the person in front of them to let them know when they can enter the showroom.
 There are several benefits to this strategy.
 The focus of waiting is split among all the guests so there is not a big rush when the time comes to let another person into the showroom.
-As long as everyone leaves the showroom at some point, everyone will get to enter the showroom at some point.
+As long as everyone leaves the showroom at some point, everyone will get to enter the showroom eventually.

 The third strategy appears to be the best solution and will be implemented in the code.